-A technical inspection, and its cost, is an almost essential step when buying a home.
+It is important to be aware of the costs that you have to pay for a technical inspection.
 Imagine, after a long process of viewings, bids and moving in, you finally have your cottage and you suddenly notice a crack in your ceiling.
 You thought that the whole process was already so expensive and that a technical inspection might be unnecessary, leaving you now with baked goods and a ceiling that needs to be replaced.

 This could have been avoided with a technical inspection, but what does a technical inspection cost?
 And what do those costs depend on?
 We have listed everything for you so you know everything about a technical inspection and its costs.

 What is a technical inspection?